-Most diamonds are mined though giant corporations on just about every continent in either big mining operations or a vast network of small scale mines.
-Classic brilliant cut diamonds are extremely difficult to trace because they change hands so many times before coming to market and also because the corruption is very widespread.
+Diamonds are mined on just about every continent in either big mining operations or a vast network of small scale mines.
+Classic brilliant cut diamonds are extremely difficult to trace because they change hands so many times before coming to market.
 Kimberly process is the only available certification that is supposed to help curb these corruption issues however it has been proven to be unreliable at aiding in traceability or improving the lives and protection of miners.

-Be weary of greenwashing and the overuse of the term "Conflict-Free", conflict-free stones are just one part of unethical mining and the majority of the issues happen in non war torn areas.
-Conflict-free was also a term developed by the corporations causing the atrocities so it really has no value when it comes to truly ethical jewelry.
+Be weary of greenwashing and the overuse of the term "Conflict-Free", conflict-free stones are just one part of unethical mining and has been proven innefective at preventing blood diamonds.
+Conflict-free really has no weight when it comes to truly ethical jewelry.

 What to look for: Canadian Diamonds, Australian Diamonds, artisanal small scale mines, or traceable diamonds.

 What to avoid: Kimberly process diamonds.
 New diamonds with no verified origin.
 Large corporation diamonds like De Beers or Gemfields.
 Diamonds labeled or marketed as "Conflict-Free".

 A great diamond alternative for engagement rings or heirloom jewelry is certified recycled diamonds.
 Recycling in diamonds and gold for jewelry is more of a neutral solution rather than an active one as it does not decrease the demand for destructive mining operations.
-The reason being diamonds and gold are not comparable to plastic and the demand far exceeds the supply.
+The reason being diamonds and gold are not comparable to plastic where their demand far exceeds the supply.
 Traceability is an issue for certified recycled diamonds, as there is no way to know the age of the finished diamond or if it came from unethical sources in the last hundred years.
 However, definitely consider repurposing grandma’s diamonds before setting out to buy a new rock for your next piece of jewelry.
 Most jewelers would be happy to use your heirloom stones.

 What to look for: Certified recycled, or your own heirloom stone.